 - 7 themed quizzes - one for each of the main topic areas.
 These quizzes can be completed online and can be completed in any order.
 Students can attempt a quiz more than once.
 Most questions contain feedback, offering additional learning support as you go.
 You can access the feedback and check the response by clicking the "How Did I Do" link after answering each question and hovering over the responses.
 After submitting the quiz, click "View Details" for a summary of results.

 These same resources are provided to students in two formats; self-directed and teacher-directed.
 The self-directed format is best suited to students who will be engaging with our resources and activities on their own (outside of the classroom).
 Students are able to work through the activities at their own pace, receiving feedback as they go.
 Please note that the self-directed format organizes the quiz questions differently than the teacher-directed format, but the questions are the same.
 The self-directed format includes shorter themed quizzes and 1 comprehensive quiz.
 The teacher-directed format is best suited to students who will be engaging with our resources and activities with your support (inside the classroom).
 The resources and activities available to these students exactly match the resources you see so that you can work through each activity or question together, discussing results and feedback, before moving on to the next activity or question.

 Once your students have mastered the content on this open site, consider registering your class or club in our Financial Literacy Competition.
 The Competition takes place twice per year in May and December.
+Registration for the December competition opens in October and registration for the May competition opens in February.
 Students can compete for a chance to win great prizes!
 By registering your class or club, your students will not only be able to participate in the Competition, but they will also be able to access additional resources to help them prepare for the challenge.